BaneBeetle/carbeetle_project/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 7862 images.
+The dataset includes 9443 images.
-Items are annotated in YOLOv12 format.
+Items are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

 The following augmentation was applied to create 3 versions of each source image:
-* Random brigthness adjustment of between -20 and +20 percent
+* Random brigthness adjustment of between -15 and +15 percent
+* Random exposure adjustment of between -8 and +8 percent
-* Random Gaussian blur of between 0 and 0.7 pixels
+* Random Gaussian blur of between 0 and 1 pixels